• Share this on:

 Sustainability certification

-Although less important than product and food safety requirements, European buyers are increasingly demanding sustainability.
+Although it is less important than product and food safety requirements, European buyers are increasingly demanding sustainability.
 The most obvious market in Europe for sustainably sourced products is the fairtrade market.

 Fairtrade